genestack/apparatuis/readme.md

 ### ClassNames

-For more flexible customization of components look we should expose posibility to add any `className` or state's `className` of any nested components.
-For this purposes `classes` property and `mergeClassesProps` util are being used in components.
+For more flexible customization of components look we should provide a way to add custom `className` strings to nested components or amend their modifiers (e.g. `disabled`, `active`, `primary` etc.).
+Use `classes` property and `mergeClassesProps` utility function for that purpose.

 ```css
 /* tab.module.css */